Meeting Controls for Cisco endpoints

 • Any Transcoding Conferencing Nodes, Proxying Edge Nodes, or reverse proxies to which the Meeting Controls macro connects must have a valid TLS certificate trusted by the endpoint.

-• A Teams Connector as part of your Pexip deployment.
+• A Teams Connector as part of your Pexip deployment if you intend to use the Meeting Controls macro in Microsoft Teams conferences.

 Downloads